 (3) The total amount of the moneys borrowed by the Minister under subsection (1)(b) in any one financial year is not to exceed such amount as the Treasurer approves.

-[Section 17A inserted by No. 27 of 1998 s.
+[Section 17A inserted: No. 27 of 1998 s.
 7.]

 17B.
 Moneys to be credited and charged to agency special purpose account